emanuelef/daily-stars-explorer/README.md

 Do you ever wonder about the complete history of stars for GitHub repositories?
 GitHub's REST APIs come with certain limitations, allowing you to retrieve only up to 40,000 stars per repository.
 For those tracking a repository with more stars, this limitation can be quite frustrating.

 While stars are a popular way to gauge a repository's popularity, they're not the sole indicator of a project's quality.
 Often, hidden gems with incredible potential may not have a high star count.
-That's where this project comes in.
-It's designed to offer you a deeper understanding of the GitHub repositories you care about.
+At the same time is also possible to buy stars, what is interesting is the trend (so the daily stars).
+There can be repo that reached a high number of real stars but are no longer the ones you woud use now.
+So the trends can indicate something more always considering stars are like likes in other social networks.
+In my experience I've found some libraries with a small number of stars that were doing exactly what I needed and others very popular with a high number of stars that were bloated or in decline.
+A growing or stable star count, rather than just a high number, suggests sustainable interest and community engagement.

 ## Single repo